Zamiell/isaac-achievement-randomizer/docs/about.md

 There is a difference between a _heart health type_ (which is what appears in the health UI at the top left corner of the screen) and a _heart pickup_ (which is the entity that appears on the ground that you have to touch with your body).
 **Only the pickups are unlockable, not the health type.** In other words, it is possible to unlock the Ceremonial Robes collectible before unlocking the black heart pickup.
 (Ceremonial Robes adds 3 black hearts directly to the player's health upon pickup.)

+### How can I do the Baby Plum objective if she flies away?

+The no-hit achievement requires that you do not get hit on Baby Plum for 2 minutes, but Baby Plum will fly away if you do not damage her over the course of a minute.
+Thus, all you have to do is shoot a single tear at her every minute in order to reset the timer.

+### Why do the characters appear as unlocked while on the main menu?

+Due to technical limitations, it is not possible to dynamically mod the main menu.
+Thus, the best we can do is to display a "this character is locked" message once you get into the game.

+Note that:

+- You can see which characters you currently have unlocked by going into the menu and selecting "Achievement List", then "Unlock List", and then "Characters".
+- You can use the "Randomizer Chill Room" custom challenge to get into the game and view the menu without having to finish an entire run.
+(Being in the challenge will not increment the number of runs or the number of deaths.)

+### Who made this mod?

+The mod was designed by Zamiel and [Gamonymous](https://github.com/Rchardon), with some help from [Moucheron Quipet](https://www.twitch.tv/moucheronquipet).

+### What programming language is the mod written in?

+It is written in [TypeScript](https://www.typescriptlang.org/) using the [IsaacScript](https://isaacscript.github.io/) framework.